Lawyers

 Michael Baumrind, Associate

-Before joining the firm, Michael served as a law clerk to the Honorable Jill Pryor in the U.S. Court of Appeals for the Eleventh Circuit and the Honorable Amy Totenberg in the U.S. District Court for the Northern District of Georgia.
+Prior to joining the firm, he served as a law clerk to the Honorable Jill Pryor in the U.S. Court of Appeals for the Eleventh Circuit and the Honorable Amy Totenberg in the U.S. District Court for the Northern District of Georgia.

-Michael received his law degree from Georgia State University, where he graduated summa cum laude and served as an editor of the Law Review.
-He received his Masters of Public Administration from the Andrew Young School of Policy Studies at Georgia State University, his Masters in Teaching from Western New Mexico University in Gallup, NM, and his Bachelors of Science degree from Duke University.
+Michael earned his Juris Doctor, graduating summa cum laude, from Georgia State University, where he served as an editor of the Law Review.
+He also holds a Master of Public Administration from Georgia State, a Master of Arts in Teaching from Western New Mexico University and a Bachelor of Science degree from Duke University.

 Representative Work